wikimedia/search-highlighter/README.md

 The ```regex``` option lets you set regular expressions that identify hits.
-It can be specified as a string for a single regular expression or a list for more then one.
-You ```regex_flavor``` option sets the flavor of regex.
+It can be specified as a string for a single regular expression or a list for more than one.
+Your ```regex_flavor``` option sets the flavor of regex.
 The default flavor is ```[lucene](https://lucene.apache.org/core/4_9_0/core/org/apache/lucene/util/automaton/RegExp.html)``` and the other option is ```[java](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)```.
-Its also possible to skip matching the query entirely by setting the
+It's also possible to skip matching the query entirely by setting the
 ```skip_query``` option to ```true```.
 The ```regex_case_insensitive``` option
 can be set to true to make the regex case insensitive using the case rules in
 the locale specified by ```locale```.
 Example: